tibomogul/dockerfiles/README.md

 ```

 ### If you use repos on SCMs that need SSH access
+*NOTE: These instructions run on Docker Engine.
+We need to confirm on Mac/Docker Desktop.*

 Make sure your ssh credentials are in ssh-agent.
 For example, in your `.bashrc`,
 ```
 if [ -z "$SSH_AUTH_SOCK" ] ; then